jackgrayner/bat_methylation_NSF/README.md

 #### run_models.R
 Used to run models of proportion of methylated sites against sex and age plus their interaction, and sex-specific models of proportion of methylated sites against age.

+#### sex-bias_analysis.R
+Plots and analyses of sex-biased and age-associated DMPs

+#### sex-specific_ageing_analysis.R
+Plots and analyses of sites showing sex-biased slopes of age-related methylation variation